1. Four 100-level courses

 Six courses, including 201 and 202 and a course from the 300-level group of research methods classes.
 Normally, four of the six courses (including the 201, 202 sequence and the 300-level course) must be completed in the department.

-Fourth Year: complete all remaining requirements
+Complete all remaining requirements

 Exceptional students may participate in traditional internships, independent study, and independent research projects (see Bulletin section entitled Special Approaches to Study).